Pros and Cons of a Singapore Private Limited Company (Pte Ltd )

 Pros of a Singapore Private Limited Company

-- A limited liability company like Pte Ltd has perpetual existence.
+- A limited liability company like Pte Ltd in Singapore has perpetual existence.
 It keeps on going even after the change of ownership or deaths or bankruptcy of its shareholders.
-The death of a sole proprietor leads to the demise of the business
+The death of a sole proprietor leads to the demise of the business.

 Cons of a Singapore company

-- Singapore companies have to fulfil strict compliance requirements mandated by the Companies Act
+- Singapore companies have to fulfill strict compliance requirements mandated by the Companies Act.